perennialAutodidact/django_guides/django_heroku.md

 Now that PostgreSQL has been set up in Django, let's try pushing our code to Heroku.

+## django-heroku

+The [Django-Heroku](https://github.com/heroku/django-heroku) package will help us automatically set up our `DATABASE_URL`, `ALLOWED_HOSTS`, WhiteNoise (for static assets), Logging, and Heroku Continuous Integration (CI) for your application.

+as specified in the [Django Deployment Checklist](https://docs.djangoproject.com/en/3.0/howto/deployment/checklist/).

+`django-heroku` is compatible with Django 2.0 applications as well as Django 3.0 applications.
+Only Python 3 is supported.

+Install the `django-heroku` package

+    $ pipenv install django-heroku

+In `settings.py`:

+At the top:

+    import django_heroku

+At the very bottom:

+    django_heroku.settings(locals())

 ## Heroku

 Create a new Heroku app.